Retinopathy of Prematurity

 Retinopathy of prematurity has no signs or symptoms.
-The only way to find it is through an eye exam by an eye doctor.
+The only way to find it is through an eye exam by an eye care provider.

 How is retinopathy of prematurity diagnosed?

-An eye doctor (ophthalmologist) will look at your baby's retinas.
-The doctor should have experience treating retinopathy of prematurity.
+An eye care provider (ophthalmologist) will look at your baby's retinas.
+The eye care provider should have experience treating retinopathy of prematurity.
 Babies should be screened if they:

 Weigh less than 3 pounds, 5 ounces at birth.
 They should also be screened if they were born before 30 weeks of pregnancy.

-Weigh 3 pounds, 5 ounces to 4 pounds, 7 ounces at birth and are at higher risk for the condition.
-They should also be screened if they were born after 30 weeks of pregnancy but are at higher risk.
+Weigh 3 pounds, 5 ounces to 4 pounds, 7 ounces at birth and have additional risk factors for the condition.
+They should also be screened if they were born after 30 weeks of pregnancy and have additional risk factors.

-Doctors use a special system to describe retinopathy of prematurity.
-They use it to figure out treatment and timing of follow-up exams.
-When the baby's eyes are checked, the eye doctor describes the stage and zone of the retinopathy.
-There are 3 different locations or zones of the retina that retinopathy can occur.
-Zone I is the central zone.
-It is at the back of the eye and extends from the optic disc to twice the distance between the macula and subtending.
-Zone II forms a circle outside zone I from the optic nerve to the nose.
-Zone III is the remaining temporal crescent of the retina.
+Eye care providers use a special system to describe retinopathy of prematurity.
+They use it to figure out treatment and the timing of follow-up exams.
+When the baby's eyes are checked, the eye care provider describes the stage and zone of the retinopathy.
+There are 3 different locations or zones of the retina where retinopathy can occur.
+There are 5 different stages of ROP.
+Eye care providers use these stages to keep track of how serious ROP is.
+The stages range from stage 1 (mild) to stage 5 (severe).

 How is retinopathy of prematurity treated?

 Your baby will be checked regularly, based on their condition.
+Many babies need to continue to have eye exams after discharge from the NICU.
 That is all most babies need.
-Retinopathy of prematurity goes away without treatment.
+Mild cases of retinopathy of prematurity often go away without treatment.

-If your baby needs treatment, the doctor can use a laser to stop the growth of abnormal blood vessels.
+If your baby needs treatment, the eye care provider can use a laser to stop the growth of abnormal blood vessels.
 This is called laser ablation.
 It's the most common form of treatment.
-Or the doctor may use cold therapy (cryotherapy).
+Or the eye care provider may use cold therapy (cryotherapy).
 Some forms of the condition are treated with injections.
 But the long-term effects of these injections aren’t yet known.